Enhancing Inverse Reinforcement Learning through Encoding Dynamic Information in Reward Shaping: Experiments

-\paragraph{Performance in Deterministic MuJoCo.} The performance of deterministic MuJoCo environments can be found in ~\cref{performance_table_det}.
-For the tasks with deterministic dynamics, our method can achieve the performance aligning with all of baselines and the expert in \texttt{InvertedDoublePendulum-v4}, \texttt{InvertedDoublePendulum-v4} and \texttt{Hopper-v3}.
-Additionally, our method shows superiority in learning stability (\cref{appendix:learning_curves}) and sample efficiency (\cref{performance_table_reach}).
-Therefore, \textbf{our method shows competitive performance with the baselines in the deterministic environments with better sample efficiency and learning stability.}
+\paragraph{Deterministic MuJoCo.} The performance of deterministic MuJoCo environments can be found in ~\cref{performance_table_det}.
+For most tasks with deterministic dynamics, our method can achieve similar performance as the baselines and the expert.
+For \texttt{HalfCheetah-v4}, our method exceeds AIRL and GAIL, but fail to reach the similar level as DAC and expert.
+As the dynamic becomes complicated, ensemble dynamic model with our fixed hyper-parameters might not be able to fully capture the transition info leading to high compounding transition model error, which can cause the performance deficit.
+Our theoretical analysis supports this finding, and we will explore the efficacy of different dynamic model structures or more effective hyper-parameters setting for future works.
+Generally, \textbf{our method shows competitive performance with the baselines in the deterministic environments.}

-\paragraph{Sample Efficiency.} In ~\cref{performance_table_reach}, we report the number of training steps required to achieve expert-level performance. \textbf{Our method shows significant superiority in sample efficiency across all of the benchmarks under both deterministic and stochastic settings.} Specifically, for \texttt{InvertedPendulum-v4}, all four methods are able to reach expert-level performance.
-However, our method reaches expert performance in the fewest training steps, $9.7k$ and $11.7k$ for deterministic and stochastic settings respectively.
-In the case of \texttt{InvertedDoublePendulum-v4}, introducing stochasticity into the dynamics makes it challenging for all algorithms to reach expert-level performance from noisy demonstrations.
-Especially, the strong baseline, DAC, failed to reach the expert's performance, while our method can arrive at the expert-level performance within $27.3k$ steps.
-For \texttt{Hopper-v3}, all four methods achieve expert-level performance, but our method reaches it with the fewest samples whether in deterministic ($195.3k$) or stochastic ($170.0k$) settings.